 18. Eating Buff

-In the earlier period, Nepal had faced the blackout problem day and night.
-People have to use generators, power backup, and kerosene lamps.
-They have faced around 16/17 hr load shedding per day.
+In the earlier period, Nepal faced the blackout problem day and night.
+People have to use generators, power backups, and kerosene lamps.
+They have faced around 16/17 hr of load shedding per day.

 20. Nepalese SIM